Illusion Theater Timeline

-Also in 2002, Mrs. Mackenzie's Beginner's Guide to the Blues
+Also in 2002, Patty Lynch and Kent Stephens write Mrs. Mackenzie's Beginner's Guide to the Blues

-A new piece for the Education Program No Laughing Matter is a play about seven high school friends who experience the pressures and tensions of adolescence as they strive to develop a healthy self–image.
-All of the high school characters have a questionable relationship with food, one never eats, one is constantly eating, one talks incessantly about food, and another only eats certain foods.
+A new piece for the Education Program No Laughing Matter ,a play about seven high school friends who experience the pressures and tensions of adolescence as they strive to develop a healthy self–image.
+All of the high school characters have a questionable relationship with food, one never eats, one is constantly eating, one talks incessantly about food, and another is a picky eater.

 The impulse to create No Laughing Matter came from Illusion’s high school students at Highland Park Senior High in Saint Paul who felt it was an issue among their peers that no one was talking about.
-The play is made possible by contributions from Blue Cross Blue Shield Foundation, The Diana Princess of Wales Memorial Fund, Elmer L. and Eleanor J. Anderson Foundation.
+The play is made possible by contributions from Blue Cross Blue Shield Foundation, The Diana Princess of Wales Memorial Fund and The Elmer L. and Eleanor J. Anderson Foundation.

-llusion was the first professional theater to produce The Laramie Project.
-The play The Laramie Project is written by Moises Kaufmann with the Tectonic Theatre Company.
+This year lllusion was the first professional theater to produce The Laramie Project, written by Moises Kaufmann with the Tectonic Theatre Company.
 It is the story of Matthew Shepard's murder, the trials and the aftermath in the town of Laramie Wyoming.
 The Company here includes Beth Gilleland, Aimee Bryant, Terry Hempleman, Zach Curtis.
 This production also features photos by Wing Young Huie.
-The critics write "Prepare to be moved, provoked and rewarded."
+The critics here write "Prepare to be moved, provoked and rewarded."

 The audience here in Minneapolis reports that by seeing this play, "This community will not let what happened in Laramie happen here."
 Several high school students see this production at Illusion and then request to produce The Laramie Project in their high school.